Heteroscedastic Nested Error Regression Models with Variance Functions: Simulation and Empirical Studies

 \subsection{Finite sample performances of the MSE estimator}

 We next investigate the finite sample performances of the MSE estimators given in Theorem \ref{thm:mseest}.
-We use the same data generating process given in (\ref{DGP}) and we take $\beta_0=1,\beta_1=0.8$, $\tau=1.2$, $\ga_0=1$ and $\ga_1=-0.4$.
-Moreover, we equally divided $m=20$ areas into four groups ($G=1,\ldots,5$), so that each group has five areas and the areas in the same group has the same sample size $n_G=G+3$.
-Following the simulation study in the previous subsection, we again consider the five patterns of distributions for $v_i$ and $\ep_{ij}$.
+To this end, we consider the data generating process given by

+with $\beta_0=1,\beta_1=0.8$, $\tau=1.2$, $\ga_0=1$ and $\ga_1=-0.4$.
+Moreover, we equally divided $m=20$ areas into 5 groups ($G=1,\ldots,5$), so that each group has 4 areas and the areas in the same group has the same sample size $n_G=G+3$.
+Following Hall and Maiti (2006), we consider five patterns of distributions of $v_i$ and $\ep_{ij}$, that is , M1: $v_i$ and $\ep_{ij}$ are both normally distributed, M2: $v_i$ and $\ep_{ij}$ are both scaled $t$-distribution with degrees of freedom $6$, M3: $v_i$ and $\ep_{ij}$ are both scaled and located $\chi_5$ distribution, M4: $v_i$ are $\ep_{ij}$ are scaled and located $\chi_5$ and $-\chi_5$ distribution, respectively, and M5: $v_i$ are $\ep_{ij}$ are both logistic distribution.
 The simulated values of the MSE are obtained from (\ref{sim-MSE}) based on $R=10,000$ simulation runs.
 Then, based on $R=5,000$ simulation runs, we calculate the relative bias (RB) and coefficient of variation (CV) of MSE estimators given by

 where $\widehat{\rm MSE}_i^{(r)}$ is the MSE estimator in the $r$-th iteration.
 In Table \ref{mse-sim}, we report mean and median values of ${\rm RB}_i$ and ${\rm CV}_i$ in each group.
-For comparison, results for the naive MSE estimator, without any bias correction, are reported in Table \ref{mse-sim} as well.
+For comparison, results for the naive MSE estimator, without any bias correction, are reported in Table \ref{mse-sim} as RBN.
 The naive MSE estimator is the plug-in estimator of the asymptotic MSE (\ref{R1}), namely it is obtained by replacing $\tau^2$ and $\bga$ in formula (\ref{R1}) by $\tah^2$ and $\bgah$, respectively.
 In Table \ref{mse-sim}, the relative bias is small, less than 10\% in many cases.
 When the underlying distributions leave from normality, the MSE estimator still provides small relative bias although it has higher coefficient of variation.
 The naive MSE estimator is more biased than the analytical MSE estimator in all groups and models, so that the bias correction in MSE estimator is successful.